 Thanks for dropping by….

 So, a little bit about who we are and how we got here.
-My name is Ryan and together with my partner, Annah, we have created a little bar in the heart of Wollongong called ‘The Swallowed Anchor’.
+My name is Ryan and together with my wife, Annah, we have created a little bar in the heart of Wollongong called ‘The Swallowed Anchor’.

 I was in the Navy for 14 years as Maritime Logistics Chef and Annah for 10 years in Maritime Logistics Support Operations.
 We both joined the Navy from a young age and have travelled to places we couldn’t imagine and worked with some of the most professional, inspirational people to get us where we are today.

-We’ve both been deployed on several HMA Ships including HMAS Westralia, HMAS Canberra, HMAS Adelaide, HMAS Newcastle, HMAS ANZAC, HMAS Tobruk and HMAS Melbourne to participate in everything from border protection to humanitarian aid to operations in the Middle East and large scale, multinational training exercises.
+We’ve both been deployed on several HMA Ships including HMAS Westralia, HMAS Canberra, HMAS Adelaide, HMAS Newcastle, HMAS Kanimbla, HMAS ANZAC, HMAS Tobruk and HMAS Melbourne to participate in everything from border protection to humanitarian aid to operations in the Middle East and large scale, multinational training exercises.

 My passion for food has come from working with a hugely diverse range of ingredients from all over the world and cooking alongside Sailors from all different walks of life.
 It’s a profession you must continually experiment in and push yourself out of your comfort zone to constantly achieve a better product.